colod/RepData_PeerAssessment1/PA1_template.md

 ## Median
 ##  10400
 ```
-## What is the average daily activity pattern?
+## This section looks at the average activity pattern by calculating the average number of steps per interval and analyzing it.
 Here is a graph of the average number of steps taken per five minute interval.

 ```r